High risk car insurance

 - Speeding

-- Totting up convictions – when you’ve been disqualified after getting 12 or more penalty points within three years.
-For new drivers, your licence will be cancelled if you accrue six or more points within 24 months of passing your test.
+- Totting up convictions – if you’re disqualified for accruing 12 or more penalty points within three years.
+For new drivers, your licence will be cancelled if you receive six or more points within 24 months of passing your test.

-There are also specialist insurance providers that could cover a range of cars and personal situations, including convicted drivers.
-Comparing car insurance prices and policies with Compare the Market is a good place to start.
+There are specialist insurance providers who cover a range of cars and personal situations, including convicted drivers.
+Comparing car insurance prices and policies is a good place to start.

 What can I do to lower my high-risk car-insurance premiums?

-If you have penalty points on your licence, these will last for four or 11 years from the date of conviction, depending on the offence.
+Penalty points on your licence last for four or 11 years from the date of conviction, depending on the offence.
 You can check on GOV.UK to see how long your points will stay on your licence.

 Once your penalty points are spent, you no longer have to report them to your insurance provider.
-But, if you accumulate more points during the four or 11-year window, you’ll potentially extend the total period you have points on your licence – and you probably won’t see any benefit from the first ones disappearing.
+But if you accumulate more points during the four or 11-year window, you could end up with points on your licence for longer – and those earlier ones may not disappear.

-Typically, insurance providers won’t ask for details of convictions over five years old.
+Insurance providers won’t typically ask for details of convictions over five years old.

-- Switch to a car in a lower insurance group – if your personal circumstances make you high risk, you could try to cut down on insurance costs by driving a car that’s less expensive to insure.
+- Switch to a car in a lower insurance group – if your personal circumstances make you high risk, you could cut your insurance costs by driving a car that’s cheaper to insure.

 Looking for a car insurance quote?